top of page

 The verb 'compel' has its etymological origins in Latin, coming from the word 'compellere,' which is a combination of 'com,' meaning 'together,' and 'pellere,' meaning 'to drive' or 'to push.'
 This etymology conveys the idea of driving or pushing someone together with a force or authority.
 In English, 'compel' emerged in the late 14th century and retained this sense of using force, authority, or persuasion to oblige someone to take a particular action or make a specific decision.
 The word 'compel' thus reflects its Latin roots, emphasizing the concept of compelling or driving someone to do something, often against their will or inclination.

-Find the meaning of compel
+Quiz: Find the meaning of the verb compel:

 Try Again!